Table of Contents

 The anterior fibers of the supraspinatus tendon are connected to the subacromial bursa, while the deep fibers are grown into fibrous membrane and the surface parts of the Coracohumeral ligament.
 This allows the muscle to have a significant influence on the many structures of the capsular ligament.
 Therefore, the muscle reacts to the lesions of the structures to which it is connected.
 As a result, patients are often diagnosed with a muscle disorder, even though the muscle itself is not what caused the primary problem.

 Clinical Significance of the Supraspinatus Muscle

 The muscle is often affected by the so-called tendinopathy.
-Tendinopathy is a primarily non-inflammatory degenerative disease of tendons and tendon insertions.
-Its genesis can be, among other things, vascularisation disorders.
+Tendinopathy is a non-inflammatory degenerative disease of tendons and tendon insertions, which may occur due to vascularisation disorders.

-With respect to the arterial blood flow in muscles, physicians should know the following: tendons are supplied through a branch of the humeral circumflex artery (distal) and through the suprascapular artery.
+Tendons are supplied via a branch of the humeral circumflex artery (distal) and via the suprascapular artery.

 Motions of the shoulder such as extreme adduction or abduction can lead to increased pressures to the head of humerus.
-Thus, leading to vascular congestion resulting in decreased blood supply to the structures.
+This may lead to vascular congestion resulting in decreased blood supply to the structures.
 This should be taken into consideration if a patient has to spend a long period of time in a fixed position.

 Another cause of tendinopathy is the damage of the tendon tissue by an abnormal abrasion at the narrowed subacromial space.